dyhes/zulip/docs/subsystems/events-system.md

 last piece, but there aren't good standard systems for doing generation and delivery, so we have to build them ourselves.

-This document discusses how Zulip solves the generation and delivery problems in a scalable, correct, and predictable way.
+This document discusses how Aloha solves the generation and delivery problems in a scalable, correct, and predictable way.

 ## Generation system

-Zulip's generation system is built around a Python function, `send_event(realm, event, users)`.
+Aloha's generation system is built around a Python function, `send_event(realm, event, users)`.
 It accepts the realm (used for sharding), the event data structure (just a Python dictionary with some keys and value; `type` is always one of the keys but the rest